 Back in the day, after being dumped rather unceremoniously at the altar by Pinsents, Nicholson Graham & Jones (NGJ) made no secret of the fact it was looking for a saviour.
 One appeared in the form of US suitor Kirkpatrick & Lockhart, and the two firms cemented their merger at the start of 2005.
 NGJ was a very old City firm – it had been knocking around since 1858 - which seemed to be falling prey to predictions that the market for mid-sized, generalist firms would wither away.
 Whereas some firms such as BLP managed to poach major deals from the Magic Circle, NGJ was a little too generalised and frankly a lot too inconspicuous.
 With PEP down to an embarrassing £210k in 2003, something needed to be done.

-Kirkpatrick & Lockhart certainly had enough corporate clout to halt the decline - with ten offices across the US a fair amount of work crossed the pond to supplement the consistent diet of mid-market corporate deals and AIM placings the firm had built its reputation on.
+Kirkpatrick & Lockhart certainly had enough corporate clout to halt the decline - with ten offices across the US, a fair amount of work crossed the pond to supplement the consistent diet of mid-market corporate deals and AIM placings the firm had built its reputation on.
 And more US muscle was added after the 2007 merger with (Bill Gate's dad's) firm, Preston, Gates & Ellis, and K&L Gates was born.

 The firm has solid corporate, litigation and real estate groups, with an especially strong property finance team.
 It also boasts particularly strong niche practices, such as its electoral law team and sports group, which has advised the Ryder Cup.
-Other clients include, RBS, Investec, Formula One Management, London Underground and AOL.
+Other clients include RBS, Investec, Formula One Management, London Underground and AOL.

-Insiders across the board at the firm’s London office praised its new shiny offices at St Pauls One New Change, particularly the “stunning toilets”.
+Insiders across the board at the firm’s London office praised its offices at St Pauls One New Change, particularly the “stunning toilets”.
 Other positive comments included the firm’s “respectful culture” and “interesting clients, quality work [and] respect for work-life balance”.